7RU7H/OmniServer/Dev.md

 Flow
+- main -> handleArgs
+- handleArgs.go marshals data to struct (to initStruc)
-- Args to pass to metahandler
+    - SetDefaultConfig() to force no nil values
+    - InitSeverFromArgs (instead from InitServerStruct)
+    - metahandler.SelectAction(s *Server runFlag)
+- metahandler (to do the heavy lifting )
+    - SelectAction
+    - Actions...
-- metahandler marshals data to struct and create/start/stop/config passing create args to file named per server type
+    - metahandler  and create/start/stop/config passing ServerType and some flag to (console would fit in here: either run create server or goto Console)
+    - NOT SURE ABOUT CONFIG
+- web ( because web is the priority)
+- http
 - either http OR tls and https

+Concerns:
+- Going overboard with args
+- Logging

 Todo
 1. main.go : args - make new main, compare struct in metahandler, test variables in main to create commands: